rajeshrinet/pystokes-misc/gallery/pystokes_research_summary.md

 <br/><br/><br/><br/>

 ## Active particles in external potentials

+The simplest system in which an interplay of non-uniform external fields, activity and Brownian motion can be studied is an active colloid confined in a three-dimensional harmonic potential.
+We consider two examples: (a) active particles in a single trap, and (b) active particles in a lattice of harmonic traps (optical lattice).

-### Non-equilibrium convective rolls of confined active particles
+### Non-equilibrium convective rolls of confined active particles in a single harmonic trap

 Reference: [R Singh, S Ghose, R Adhikari, Journal of Statistical Mechanics: Theory and Experiment 2015 (6), P06017 (2015)](https://iopscience.iop.org/article/10.1088/1742-5468/2015/06/P06017/meta)